daniel-clement/daniel-clement/README.md

 ### Vector Processing
 This repo contains various Python scripts designed to be used when processing vector geospatial data.

+### GMAIL Utils
+This repo relates to a project where I will be creating various Python scripts to perform various tasks relating to GMAIL email.

 <!---
 daniel-clement/daniel-clement is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.